regisleandro/rabbit-monitor/README.md

    node index.js
    ```

-## Usage

-After installing and starting Rabbit Monitor, you can access the control panel in your browser.
-Log in using the configured user credentials and navigate through different sections to view metrics and statistics of your RabbitMQ cluster.

-Customize the dashboard according to your needs, add charts, tables, and alerts to monitor the most important aspects of your RabbitMQ environment.

 ## Contribution

 Contributions are welcome!
 If you would like to contribute to Rabbit Monitor, follow these steps: